-This deeply affordable housing community will be located on 14.8 acres of land on Route 16 at 121-129 Washington Street in Sherborn, MA.
-The project is a joint venture of Traggorth Companies (40%) and Fenix Partners (60%) (collectively the "Developers"), Fenix will be responsible for the design/engineering and permitting and Traggorth will manage the financing and construction management.
-The Applicant is a single purpose entity, Washington Street Sherborn Homes, LLC.
-The Developers have a two-year option to purchase the property.
-The local zoning of the property is for large 2+ acre homes.
+This deeply affordable housing community will be located on five acres of land at 108 Coolidge Street in Sherborn, MA.
+The project is a joint venture of Causeway Development (40%) and Fenix Partners (60%) (collectively the "Developers"), Fenix will be responsible for the design/engineering and permitting.
+Causeway will manage the financing and construction process.
+The applicant is a single purpose entity, Fenix Partners Coolidge Street, LLC.
+The Developers purchased the property in January 2022.
+The local zoning of the property is for one-acre homes.

-The developers have planned a single building housing forty (40) apartments on three floors.
+The Developers have planned a single building housing forty (40) apartments on three floors.
 There will be fourteen 1-bedroom units, twenty-two 2-bedroom units and 4- three-bedroom units.
 We intend for the development to be fully affordable below 60% AMI, with eight (8) of the units (or 20% of the project) below 30% AMI.
 This is a rare opportunity to add this deeper level of affordability in one the Commonwealth's wealthiest communities.
 The median household income in Sherborn is \$216,406 and as of September 2022, the average single family home price is \$1,350,000.